 Mark Nepo: I’m sorry.
 Go ahead.
 No,

 Rick Archer: I’m finished.
 You go.

-Mark Nepo: now?
+Mark Nepo: Absolutely.
 First off, thank you for letting me be a part of your good work.
-Amazing, you’ve done over 500 of these, that’s such a, that’s a, I think, an amazing contribution to, to the root system of the human, aspen grove.
-And, yeah, I you know, I just really, I so believe in, in humanity, you know, and I believe that every everyone has, has a deep in a teacher in them.
-And, you know, we can listen through through our love and our suffering.
-So I would just want to maybe leave a short with a short poem of mine, which is called freefall.
+Amazing, you’ve done over 500 of these, that’s such a, that’s a, I think, an amazing contribution to, to the root system of the human aspen grove.
+And, yeah, I you know, I just really, I so believe in, in humanity, you know, and I believe that every everyone has, has a deep innate teacher in them.
+And, you know, we can listen through our love and our suffering.
+So I would just want to maybe leave a short with a short poem of mine, which is called’ Freefall’.
 If you have one hour of air, and many hours to go, you must breathe slowly.
 If you have one arm’s length, and many things to care for, you must give freely.
 If you have one chance to know God and many doubts, you must set your heart on fire.
 We are blessed.
 Each day is a chance.
 We have two arms.
 Fear wastes air.

-Mark Nepo: oh my god, it’s all you.
+Mark Nepo: Oh my God, it’s all.
 Absolutely, absolutely.
 Well, thank.
 Thank you very much, Rick.
 It’s a joy to journey like this together.

 Rick Archer: Thank you.
 Thank you, Mark.
 We’ll be in touch.
 All right.
 All right.
 You

-Rick Archer: you.
+Rick Archer: Thank you.
 Take care.
 Okay.
 Bye bye bye.